elementary-Inc/blog/_posts/2020-04-03-hera-updates-for-march-2020.md

 We spent some time this month pushing out updates to [the top panel itself](https://github.com/elementary/wingpanel/releases/tag/2.3.0) along with many of the indicators.
 Importantly, we fixed the panel interfering with certain display setups, like when a secondary display is above the primary display—multi-display users rejoice!

-We also fixed an issue with disappearing notifications in the [Notifications indicator](https://github.com/elementary/wingpanel-indicator-notifications/releases/tag/2.1.4), corrected the display of "Unknown Artist" in the [Sound indicator](https://github.com/elementary/wingpanel-indicator-sound/releases/tag/2.1.5), improved performance in the [Session indicator](https://github.com/elementary/wingpanel-indicator-session/releases/tag/2.2.8), and updated translations for many others.
+We also fixed an issue with disappearing notifications in a [Notifications indicator update](https://github.com/elementary/wingpanel-indicator-notifications/releases/tag/2.1.4), corrected the display of "Unknown Artist" with a [Sound indicator update](https://github.com/elementary/wingpanel-indicator-sound/releases/tag/2.1.5), improved performance with a [Session indicator update](https://github.com/elementary/wingpanel-indicator-session/releases/tag/2.2.8), and updated translations for many others.

 ## System Settings